bylheart/fwlite/README.md

 =========
 A HTTP proxy server help get through censorship.
 It detects blocked sites automatically, and apply parent proxy.

-Works on Windows, Linux and Mac(untested).
+Works on Windows, Linux and Mac(untested) with python 2.7+ or python3.4+.

 Just [Download](http://fwlite.tk/fwlite.zip), and run it.